juhasev/sample-ninja-help/redemptions.md

 ### APPROVALS

-This table displays requests from individual panelists to redeem their accumulated points.
-Select redemptions and either chose to **APPROVE SELECTED** or **REJECT SELECTED**.
-When reward is approved Sample Ninja will execute the redemption with vendor.
+This table displays redemption requests from panelists to redeem their points for rewards.
+Select one or more redemption requests and either choose to **APPROVE SELECTED** or **REJECT SELECTED**.
+When a reward request is approved Sample Ninja will execute the redemption with vendor in the next fifteen minutes.

-> Rejected redemptions are refunded back to the panelists so they can try again.
+> If you reject redemption requests the panelists are given full refund.

 ### HISTORY